scoconno/scoconno.github.io/Time/Assignments/Project/Presentation.md

 ---
 layout: default
-title: Independent Project-Stage 3
+title: Capstone Stage 4
 ---

-## Independent Project-Stage 3
+## Presentations

-### Introduction

 Great progress!
-You have a question.
-You have identified a dozen or so readings that are relevant to that question.
+You asked a question.
+You identified several sources that are relevant to that question.
 You have explained the background to your questions and sketched out some standard answers in the literature.
-Congratulate yourself on how much research you have now done.
+Congratulate yourself on how much progress you have already made.

-Now that you have surveyed the literature, it is time for you to form your own opinions on the question.
-Do you think one of the answers that has been defended is correct?
-If so, why that one as opposed to another?
-Do you think there is an ignored alternative?
-Now is the time for you to advance the conversation.

-I hope that you are beginning to realize that research is a very gradual process.
-Forming your own views is also a gradual process.
-Researchers don't come up with something new overnight.
-They take the germ of an idea, mull over it, talk about it with peers and colleagues, and slowly develop it.

-This presentation provides you the opportunity to formulate your views before writing your final paper.
-Researchers often do present their findings at conferences before publishing them.
-So too you will be presenting to your colleagues your views on your topic.

-Since you might not have given a presentation before, I am going to give you very structured instructions.
+It is now time for your voice, and the oral presentation provides the opportunity to begin that process.
+I am going to give you very structured instructions.

-### Requirements
+## Task

+**Time limit:** 6-8 minutes for the presentation.
+2-4 minutes for Q&A.

+**Slides**

-Write 6 slides.
+Compose 6-8 slides.
 Each slide should contain a striking picture, or quote, or graph, or other visual cue.
-It must also provide in bullet form a summary of the main point of the slide.
+It can include bullet points of some important claim, but you should minimize the amount of text on the slides.
 You will be using your slides as cues---do not put the entire text on the slide.
 The 6 slides must be written as follows (each number corresponds to a slide):

-1. Relevant background on your topic.
++ Slide 1: Relevant background on your topic.
-2. Question raised.
++ Slide 2: Question raised.
-3. Answer 1.
++ Slide 3.
+Answer 1 explained.
-4. Answer 2.
-5. Your novel contribution introduced.
++ Slide 4: Answer 2 explained.
+* Slide 5: Your answer.
-6. Evidence/support/argument for your novel contribution.
++ Slides 6-7: Evidence/support/argument for your answer.

-### Grading

-This assignment is worth 10 points.
-The breakdown is as follows:

-+ 1 point per slide (6 points total)
-+ 4 points peer review (average response)

-### Schedule

-**Mon 4/25**

-+ Khadiyah
-+ Benjamin
-+ Anthony
-+ David
-+ Kelechi
-+ Claudia

-**Wed 4/27**

-+ Gabriella
-+ Megan
-+ Shaira
-+ Yan
-+ Rachel
-+ Erika
-+ Scott

-**Mon 5/2**

-+ Caitlin
-+ Joseph
-+ Rodney
-+ Alysha
-+ Laura
-+ Zoe
++ Slide 8: Conclusion.

+## 'Your Voice'

+After surveying the literature, you now must state, explain, and defend some judgement on the question and answers given.
+There are various ways you might do this, and I list just a few.

+1. Suppose you think answer 1 is correct and answer 2 is incorrect, or vice versa.
+You might raise an objection to answer 2 and argue that answer 1 is not immune to that objection.
+2. Suppose you think answers 1 and 2 are both incorrect.
+You might state a third answer and argue your third answer is superior.
+You would do this by showing why your third answer is immune to some problem that besets the alternatives.
+3. Suppose you think answers 1 and 2 are both correct.
+You might argue that answers 1 and 2 are not incompatible, and subsequently argue that both 1 and 2 are needed to answer the question.
+This requires explaining why answers 1 and 2 are not incompatible.
+4. Suppose you think answers 1 and 2 are both incorrect, but you do not have an alternative.
+You might argue that we do yet know the answer by showing some insurmountable problems with answers 1 and 2.